 Cheetah vs Leopard – Style of Hunting

-Cheetah mainly relies on their amazing top speed to catch their prey.
-Cheetahs will silently creep as close as possible, identify a vulnerable animal (either one that it young, or wandered away from the pack, or heavily pregnant) and then will use its top speed of 100 km/hour to run down its prey.
+In contrast, cheetahs rely on their amazing top speed to catch their prey.
+Cheetahs will silently creep as close as possible, identify a vulnerable animal (either one that it young, or wandered away from the pack, or heavily pregnant).
+Then they’ll use their incredible acceleration to run it down.
+They can get up to 100 km/hour in just 3 seconds.
+That’s faster than most super cars!

 But as you can imagine, it needs a certain type of terrain for this to work.
 Ideally a flat open savanna plain.
 Preferably with long grass to hide its approach.